PCI DSS 4.0.1 Verification Evidence

 - Vault to KMS — internal Google API call over private network (

 No PAN traverses the public internet in plaintext at any point.
+All database connections are encrypted even over private VPC networks (defense-in-depth).

 Deployed Verification